techgrounds/techgrounds-anj-dtmr/00_templates/template_readme.md

 Short description of the challeges encountered, and how I solved them:

-Issue 1: Ask better questions
+Issue 1: Asking better questions

 -